ChangeinX/clan-boards-tf/README.md

 # OpenTofu Web App Infrastructure

-This configuration provisions an AWS environment for a containerized web application using Fargate and an RDS Postgres database.
+This configuration provisions an AWS environment for a containerized web application using Fargate on Graviton (ARM64) and an RDS Postgres database.

 ## Components
-- VPC with public subnets
+- VPC with public subnets and private subnets for the database
 - Security groups for the ALB, ECS tasks and database
-- Application Load Balancer
+- Application Load Balancer with HTTPS termination and HTTP redirect
 - ECS cluster with a task definition containing two containers
-- Fargate service behind the ALB
+- Fargate service behind the ALB running on ARM64
-- PostgreSQL RDS instance
+- PostgreSQL RDS instance in private subnets with deletion protection

 ## Usage
 1. Set the required variables in a `terraform.tfvars` file: